By: Carmen Willings

 Although the actual travel skills will be taught by the O&M, the Teacher of Students with Visual Impairments (TVI) will assist the student by teaching basic concepts, body image, visual efficiency and follow through on instruction by the O&M.

-Movement Concepts (go, start, stop, fast, slow, push, pull, scribble, draw, trace, bend, close, open, slide, roll (roll up), fold, hold, insert, place (put), put together, reach, sit, squeeze, turn, take apart, follow.)
-An understanding of movement concepts are important for following directions as well as in the development of orientation and mobility skills.
+Movement Concepts (go, start, stop, fast, slow, push, pull, scribble, draw, trace, bend, close, open, slide, roll (roll-up), fold, hold, insert, place (put), put together, reach, sit, squeeze, turn, take apart, follow.)
+An understanding of movement concepts is important for following directions as well as in the development of orientation and mobility skills.
 Modeling these activities and providing fun games to practice these skills is a natural way to develop movement concepts.

 Trailing is a technique that most students will use in order to move safely through hallways and through rooms as well as to orient themselves as they travel.
 It is a way of moving the fingers along a surface.
 Keep this in mind when displaying students’ projects in the hallway.
 The O&M will instruct the student on the proper trailing technique which uses the back of the hand to lightly trail along a wall or surface.
 The student should be encouraged to touch the wall with the back of the hand nearest the wall.
 The student should lightly/gently touch and use the back of their fingers (knuckles of the index and middle fingers) along the wall while walking.